mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 ### Check out those ugly attributes

 Personally, I think the attributes are kinda ugly.
 But their inner beauty is not have to maintain a `function.json`.
-Let's take a quick peak at the two we're using here.
+Let's take a quick peek at the two we're using here.

 #### FunctionName